wildcatdb/wildcat/readme.md

 - **High throughput** Supports millions of operations per second under contention

 ### BTree
-Wildcat's BTree provides the foundation for SSTable key storage with advanced features for range queries and bidirectional iteration.
+Wildcat's BTree provides the foundation for SSTable key storage with advanced features for range, prefix queries and bidirectional iteration.

 ```
 ┌─────────────────────────────────────────────────────────────────────────────┐